.Maintaining a nutritious diet.

 Symptoms and Complications of Abdominal Muscle Separation

-The complications that you may face will depend on the severity of the separation.
-Evaluation can be done either by your surgeon or by oneself through a DR-self test, where a gap smaller than 2.5cm which is not deep can be prevented from widening by undergoing core rehab exercises.
-However, any gap greater than 2.5 cm tends to possess more health concerns.
+Possible complications depend on the severity of the separation.
+Evaluation can be done either by your surgeon or by oneself through a DR-self test, where a gap smaller than 2.5cm, which is not deep, can be prevented from widening by undergoing core rehab exercises.
+However, any gap greater than 2.5 cm tends to pose more health concerns.

-Some women may not face any issue from the separation of their tummy muscles, but for others, common problems may include:
+Some women may not face any issues from the separation of their tummy muscles, but for others, common problems may include:

 - Backache

-- A weakness of the core muscles leading to failure to exercise effectively
+- A weakness of the core muscles can affect exercise capability.

 - Constipation